Capital One bulks up U.S. cards with HSBC deal

-NEW YORK/HONG KONG Capital One Financial Corp (COF.N) agreed to buy HSBC's (HSBA.L) U.S. credit card arm for $2.6 billion more than the face value of the loans, the latest in a string of acquisitions for the credit card company turned U.S. bank.
+NEW YORK/HONG KONG Capital One Financial Corp agreed to buy HSBC's U.S. credit card arm for $2.6 billion (1.6 billion pounds) more than the face value of the loans, the latest in a string of acquisitions for the credit card company turned U.S. bank.

 For HSBC, the sale is part of a drive by new Chief Executive Stuart Gulliver to streamline its business and cut costs by $3.5 billion a year.